-- · Declining market competitiveness over the medium to long term caused by delayed response - · Declining social trust, brand value, and corporate value
+- Declining market competitiveness and social reputation over the medium to long term caused by delayed response - · Declining social trust, social and brand value, and corporate value

-- 1. Develop and supply products that contribute to "health of mind and body" - 2.
-Develop and supply products with sustainable value - 3.
+- 1. Develop and provide information on products that contribute to "health of mind and body" - 2.
+Develop and provide information on sustainable products - 3.
 Supply safe and reliable foods